actualbudget/docs/docs/Advanced/Experimental-Features/report-budget.md

 If you are creating a budget for the first time, here's how it works:

 1. Assign the amount of income you expect to receive in the current month.
 2. Assign the amount of money you need for each of your categories.
-Starting from the second month of use, you can choose the **Copy last month's budget** item from the menu next to the Month to quickly fill these cells if you have recurring budget amounts for categories and manually edit the categories that need adjusting.

 Once completing these two tasks for the month, you will see the budgeted totals in the monthly header in gray.
-The expected savings you will incur for the month will show up in the **Saved** field.
+The expected savings you will incur for the month will show up in the **Projected Savings** field for the current or future month.
 When you receive new income or spend from your categories, enter those transactions in the account registers.
 Your budget is not static, so there will be times when you do not have enough budgeted for your spending.
 When one of your categories is overdrawn, increase the budgeted amount for that category so it is 0 or greater.

 ## The monthly summary explained

 As you can see in the following example, your total budgeted items show in the right hand side of the summary for both your **Income** and **Expenses** and your actual expenses and income are totaled in the left hand side of the summary.
-The **Savings** field is calculated from your actual income minus actual expenses, so expect the **Savings** to decrease when covering overspending.
+The **Projected Savings** field is calculated from your budgeted income minus budgeted expenses, so expect the **Projected Savings** to decrease when covering overspending.

 ![](/img/report-budget-2.png)